PraveshAggarwal/ChatBot-ChatGpt-clone/README.md

 # ChatBot-ChatGpt-clone
-Develop a fully responsive ChatBot using React.Js and OpenAI API
+Develop a fully responsive ChatBot using React.Js and OpenAI API.
+This is our own version of ChatGPT in React with the help of OpanAI API.
+This ChatGPT clone works same as the real ChatGPT app or website.
+In this Clone of ChatGPT we don't need to create an account.
+We can directly open this ChatGPT clone web app and search for our query.
+The ChatGPT clone will given the answer of all our queries using AI API.